Self-Made Millionaire Restored Curacao's Historic Otrobanda Neighborhood & Founded Kura Hulanda Museum Curacao

-Jacob: In Surinam, the slaves were only used mostly for one or two seasons.
-They worked them to death, because it was cheaper than holding them throughout the year.
+Jacob Gelt Dekker: In Surinam, the slaves were only used mostly for one or two seasons.
+They worked them to death because it was cheaper than holding them throughout the year.
 Most of the slaves came from Angola.
 They didn’t come from West Africa.
-Voltaire and a few more writers labeled the Surinam slavery as the most cruel known at that time.
+Voltaire and a few more writers labelled the Surinam slavery as the cruellest known at that time.
 Stedman made the exhibited pictures on display, late 1795.

 Meg: Is there a piece from that exhibit you can single out?

-Jacob: The famous piece you see there is the neck collar with the spikes.
+Jacob Gelt Dekker: The famous piece you see there is the neck collar with the spikes.
 That’s a very powerful piece, and that stood out.
-The young man who was given that collar, he basically wore it for two years, starving, and then he was beat to death.
+The young man who was given that collar, he basically wore it for two years, starving, and then he was beaten to death.
 The slave owner was convicted.
 That was a turning point, because the slave owner was arrested, and banned from the city of Paramaribo.
 The trial took about two years.

 Most of the artifacts came from local Surinam families.
 We either bought them or received them as a gift.

-Meg: Are there a couple exhibits that are particularly meaningful for you personally?
+Meg: Are there a couple of exhibits that are particularly meaningful for you personally?

 Flood planning is, of course, the very first incentive to set up a society with forward planning.
 When you know that there will be a flood, you collect food, impose taxes, set up storage facilities and distribution schemes.
 The need for a collection system, a tax system, and redistribution system creates an administrative structure.
 You need to keep records, so you need to develop a certain form of accounting and writing, and that’s what I show in those tablets.
 They show how writing first on little clay tablets and then into cylinders and then into stamps.

 The next big thing is instead of bulk storage, reduction.
-One of the greatest inventions in the old times was reduction.
+One of the greatest inventions in the old times was a reduction.
 Reduce bulk food to processed food and even further to concentrates.
-Reduction is very much volume reduction, like milk to butter and cheese, or grapes to wine to cognacs.
+The reduction is very much volume reduction, like milk to butter and cheese, or grapes to wine to cognacs.